 As similar as Dutch and English are, though, the language actually shares more similarities with German.
 In fact, Dutch speakers will understand a good portion of German and vice versa.

-But even with all of these similarities, a good Dutch translation comes with some nuances that you won’t find in other languages.
+But even with all of these similarities, a good English to Dutch translation comes with some nuances that you won’t find in other languages.
 So, what do you need to know to end up with the very best translation?

 – The grammar is a little different